 - University or college teaching experience.

-Appointments are contingent on the hiring unit’s instructional need and the availability of funding.
+Appointments are contingent on the hiring unit’s instructional needs and the availability of funding.
 Appointments are typically made during one or more quarters of the regular academic year (fall, winter, and spring quarters), but they may also be made during Summer Session.
-Quarters are typically 10 weeks, and courses are normally scheduled MW or TTh for 1 hour 50 minutes each day.
+Quarters are typically 10 weeks, and courses are normally scheduled MW or TTh for two hours each day.
 Lecturers are expected to hold regular weekly office hours.

 - Letter of application that briefly summarizes your qualifications, areas of expertise, and interest in the position (required)